JimpanzeeArchived/Snake-Game/README.md

 ![image](https://github.com/JimpanzeeArchived/Snake-Game/assets/154708517/98e438ed-66f9-4416-abb3-6a2df111b175)

 _The same cannot be said about the PCB...
 I almost felt shame sending this for review.
-JCLPCB still manages to make it though :thumbsup:_
+JLCPCB still manages to make it though :thumbsup:_